-When I think of Imi and Andy, the first word that comes to mine is trust.
+When I think of this couple, the first word that comes to mine is trust.
 Obviously; marriage in and of itself is a statement of trust towards one another.
 In my case, I know them because they trusted me completely me as their wedding photographer.

 I don’t just mean “hired me” or “chose me” as their wedding photographer.
 I literally mean trust.
-Every interaction I had with Imi and Aman over their wedding artwork conveyed to me that they fully believed in me.
+Every interaction I had with this couple over their wedding artwork conveyed to me that they fully believed in me.

 And that’s important to me as a professional [ and as a person ].
 I’ve been a wedding photographer in cleveland for over a decade; and am thankful that myself and our team are known as one of the most experienced Indian wedding photographers in the country.

 Seen above; A short tribute to their wedding weekend from our award winning wedding cinema team.
 We produced this same day edit on the final day of their Indian wedding in Cleveland to be shown to their guests at the courthouse.

 What our reputation and experience cannot do is create trust; it simply creates an environment where trust can flourish, and our artwork can fly.

 In truth, it takes people like these two.
 Good people can take the foundation our experience provides, and use it as a launching point for our relationship to blossom.

 I love the above picture.
 I often try to photograph Indian Henna [ from the Mehndi ] in unique ways.